Gum Grafting in Toronto & North York

 3. Grafting with Biomaterials

-For patients who prefer not to use their own palate tissue, we offer high-quality donor tissue grafts or collagen-based biomaterials.
-These options are safe, sterile, and widely used in modern periodontal procedures.
+For patients who prefer not to use their own palate tissue, Dr. Cavus offers high-quality donor tissue grafts and collagen-based biomaterials.
+These options are safe, sterile, and well-established in modern periodontal and implant dentistry.

 Ideal for: